emadalam/mahaul/README.md

 ## Setting Defaults

-Any defaults and fallback values can be set globally using the `default` or for development environment using the `default_dev` configuration options.
+Any defaults and fallback values can be set globally using the `default` or for any mix environment using the `defaults` configuration options.
 Make sure to use the string values same as we set in the actual system environment, as it will be parsed depending upon the provided `type` configuration.

 #### Globally